-The Council recognizes that a fellowship may have an effective date of provisional approval that is later than the customary starting date of July 1.
-The Council permits up to six months of fellowship training overlap on a one-time basis for programs that begin after July 1.
+The Council recognizes that a residency may have an effective date of provisional approval that is later than July 1.
+The Council permits up to six months of resident training overlap on a one-time basis for programs that begin after July 1.

-The Council may withdraw provisional approval if the fellowship is not activated within two calendar years of the effective date of provisional approval.
-This action is considered a voluntary termination and is not subject to the Council's procedures for procedural reconsideration, reconsideration, or appeal.
+The Council will withdraw provisional approval if the residency is not activated within two calendar years of the effective date of provisional approval.
+This action is not subject to the Council's procedures for reconsideration, reconsideration, and appeal.